HL7/fhir-shorthand/input/pagecontent/reference.md

 ```
 </div>

 Certain elements in FHIR offer a choice of datatypes using the [x] syntax.
 Choices also frequently appear in references.
-For example, Condition.recorder has the choice Reference(Practitioner or PractitionerRole or Patient or RelatedPerson).
+For example, `Condition.recorder` has the choice Reference(Practitioner or PractitionerRole or Patient or RelatedPerson).
 In both cases, choices MAY be restricted in two ways: reducing the number or choices, and/or substituting a more restrictive datatype or profile for one of the choices appearing in the parent profile or resource.
 In some cases, the right-hand side of a type rule MAY have a combination of datatype, Reference, Canonical, and {%include tu-span.html%}CodeableReference<span> targets.

 Following [standard profiling rules established in FHIR](https://hl7.org/fhir/R5/profiling.html), the datatype(s) in a type rule MUST always be more restrictive than the original datatype.
 For example, if the parent datatype is Quantity, it MAY be replaced by SimpleQuantity, since SimpleQuantity is a profile on Quantity (hence more restrictive than Quantity itself), but MUST NOT be replaced with Ratio, because Ratio is not a type of Quantity.
-Similarly, Condition.subject, defined as Reference(Patient or Group), MAY be constrained to Reference(Patient), Reference(Group), or Reference(us-core-patient), but MUST NOT be restricted to Reference(RelatedPerson), since that is neither a Patient nor a Group.
+Similarly, `Condition.subject`, defined as Reference(Patient or Group), MAY be constrained to Reference(Patient), Reference(Group), or Reference(us-core-patient), but MUST NOT be restricted to Reference(RelatedPerson), since that is neither a Patient nor a Group.

 **Examples:**